vmleon/mysql-dataintegrator-datascience-workshop/README.md

 ## Conversational Approach to Your Applications

-This workshop walks you through the steps to use **MySQL Database Service**, **Data Integrator** and **Data Science** to extract a dataset, apply some transformations, load the data into MySQL and run analytics with Jupyter Notebook.
+This workshop walks you through the steps to use **MySQL Database System**, **Data Integrator** and **Data Science** to extract a dataset, apply some transformations, load the data into MySQL and run analytics with Jupyter Notebook.

 ## Who Should Do This Workshop